-Sometimes I've seen it take a very short period of time, other times I've seen it take as long as a year.
+Sometimes I've seen it take a brief period; other times, I've seen it take as long as a year.

 Once again, your best bet is to hire a criminal defense lawyer because they can work things out for your right away.
-Maybe you have some sort of defense, maybe you're innocent.
+Maybe you have some defense; perhaps you're innocent.

-That attorney can start to investigate and can start to build that defense before a case is even filed against you, which is known as prefiling intervention.
+That attorney can start investigating and building that defense before filing a case against you, known as a prefiling intervention.

-So, if the police, the feds, a combination of the feds and the police had executed a search warrant at your home, seize your devices, ask you questions, accusing you of downloading child pornography, chapping on some sort of an app, whatever the case may be, pick up the phone, ask for a meeting with Ron Hedding.
+So, if the police, the feds, a combination of the feds and the police had executed a search warrant at your home, seized your devices, asked you questions, accused you of downloading child pornography, chapping on some app, whatever the case may be, pick up the phone, ask for a meeting with Ron Hedding.